 For those of you, who want to master the view camera, take off the spell and learn its secrets, we have prepared our newest, three day workshop.
 It will give you an opportunity to break all barriers and fears, to learn not only the basics but also advanced methods of using a view camera.
-And all this in the comfortable premises of the Tricity School of Photography in Gdynia, taught by its teachers, with assistance of experience models and make up artist.
+And all this in the comfort of my personal lab in Trąbki Wielkie in Poland, taught by an experienced instructor, with assistance of an experienced model and make up artist.

 A workshop means, first of all, practice.
 Working in a small group you will have an opportunity to become comfortable with various large format camera types, will learn to use them and utilise all the photographic possibilities they offer.
 You will photograph architecture, landscape, portrait, fashion and still life both in the studio and outdoors as well as learn to develop the pictures and copy them to make photographic prints.
 You will also learn to make unique in camera positives on reversal developed photographic paper.

-The programme of the workshop covers 24 hours of practical work including two shoots with models, a session devoted to landscape and architecture as well as studio work on close-up/macro photography and still life photography.
+The programme of the workshop covers 24 hours of practical work including one shoot with models, two sessions devoted to landscape and architecture as well as studio work on close-up/macro photography and still life photography.
 There will also be time to learn the basics of processing and copying large format black and white negatives as well as some basic historical processes.

 Participants will have at their disposal:

 - photographic strobes,

 - large format photographic materials for both negatives and positives,

 - all materials necessary for print and negative development.

 All participants will receive detailed handouts and will complete the workshop with a portfolio of their own, hand-made prints.